10 Important Things To Keep Dogs Cool on Boats

 Keeping your four-legged friend hydrated while boating with a dedicated hydration station is essential to stay cool and collected!

-Just like you pack a cooler with your favorite beverages and ice to keep them cool, it’s equally important to ensure your dog stays hydrated in the heat.
+Just like you pack a cooler with your favorite beverages and ice to keep them cool, ensuring your dog stays hydrated in the heat is equally important.

 Avoid the risk of them drinking seawater or lake water and bring a fresh supply of clean water, along with a sturdy pet dish.